Rat Bait Poisoning (Rodenticide Toxicosis) in Dogs

 Prevention

 Rodenticide poisoning is prevented by avoiding use of toxic pesticides.
-If this is not an option, toxicosis can be prevented by keeping pesticides in sealed containers out of reach of pets and by only placing these products in areas where pets do not have access.
+If this is not an option, toxicosis can be prevented by keeping pesticides in sealed containers out of reach of pets and only placing these products in areas where pets do not have access.
 It is more difficult to prevent poisoning in dogs who live off-leash lifestyles with less supervision, as these dogs may come into contact with different toxins outside of their home environment.

-Is Rat Bait Poisoning Common in Dogs?
+Is Rat Bait Poisoning (Rodenticide Toxicosis) in Dogs common?

-Rodenticide poisoning most commonly reported in areas where this type of pest control is in regular use.
+Rodenticide poisoning is most commonly reported in areas where this type of pest control is in regular use.

 Typical Treatment

-• Anticonvulsants • Vitamin K
+• Vitamin K